What is a mortgage loan originator?

 Once you’ve selected a loan, the loan originator will guide you through the mortgage process.
 They will help you complete a loan application, submit required credit and financial documents, and sign disclosures.

 Whether they are employed by your mortgage lender or for a company that brokered your loan application, your loan originator will work with your lender while it reviews your mortgage application (this is often called mortgage underwriting).
 If the lender approves your application, your loan officer or mortgage broker might help you close on your loan, as well.

 As discussed above, mortgage originators who work for a lender are often called loan officers.
 Mortgage originators who work for another entity on your behalf are frequently called mortgage brokers.

 About mortgage lenders

-Banks, credit unions, and non-bank lenders that fund your loan may also be referred to as mortgage originators although "mortgage lender" is the better term.
+Banks, credit unions, and non-bank lenders that fund your loan may also be referred to as mortgage originators, although "mortgage lender" is the better term.
 At Freedom Mortgage, we have loan officers who are employees and can help you apply for a mortgage with us.
 We also work with mortgage brokers who might help you select us for your next mortgage.

 What is a mortgage origination fee?

 Mortgage origination fees can also be called "lender fees."
-These are fees a lender might charge to review and underwrite your mortgage application.
+These are fees that a lender might charge to review and underwrite your mortgage application.
 The cost of these fees varies from lender to lender.
 Mortgage origination fees are typically part of your closing costs.
-You may be able to include the cost of these fees into your loan amount, or you may be required to pay these fees in cash at closing.
+You may be able to include the cost of these fees in your loan amount, or you may be required to pay these fees in cash at closing.

 Mortgage brokers also typically charge fees or commissions for their work.
-Sometimes you may pay these fees.
+Sometimes, you may pay these fees.
 Other times, the fee might be paid by the lender.